 More than 20 editions a month, more than 260 times a year.

 a feeling of understanding, clarity, and hope in America.

 lots of ammunition for your next kitchen-table argument!

-He was formerly a contributing editor for opinion for US News & World Report and the business columnist for Hearst Connecticut Media (Connecticut Post, Stamford Advocate, et al.).
+John was formerly a contributing editor for opinion for US News & World Report and the business and economy columnist for Hearst Connecticut Media (Connecticut Post, Stamford Advocate, et al.).
 He’s the former managing editor of the Washington Spectator.
 He wrote about the 2012 campaign for the New Statesman and Al Jazeera English.
 Until then, he had been the editor of the New Haven Advocate, an alternative newsweekly.